Contrary to popular belief, working remotely is pretty hard.

-Working from home is absolutely cool.
-However, you might get too comfortable and you definitely don’t want to just wake up in your PJ’s every day and stay at home.
+Working from home is cool.
+However, you might get too comfortable, and you definitely don’t want to wake up in your PJ’s every day and stay at home.

-It may sound cool, but trust me, it gets boring after a while.
+It may sound awesome, but trust me, it gets boring after a while.
 But hey, if it works for you, more power to you.

-I definitely didn’t want to go to one where I felt like I had to wear a suit all day, so I ended up coming across a space for tech entrepreneurs and artists and I’ve settled here for the past couple of years.
-It has inspired some of my work and led to a lot of long nights of hard work.
+I didn’t want to go to one where I felt like I had to wear a suit all day, so I ended up renting a space for tech entrepreneurs and artists.
+It has inspired some of my work and led to a lot of long nights of inspired work.

-Chances are, you’re on this site to create new great habits that will allow you perform better.
+Chances are, you’re on this site to create hyper-productive habits that will allow you perform better.

 Well, remember to get out there and do that.
-Building better habits relies on one thing and one thing only.
+Building better habits relies on one thing, and one thing only.
 Your mindset.
-So if one day you want to start doing something, just make time, set things up, and make sure you start doing it.
+So if one day you want to start doing something, make time, set things up, and make sure you start doing it.

 I recently spent one whole day cleaning up my workflow.
-I’ll be mentioning some of the things I below, but just know that before anything, it started off with one simple idea and then I made it to reality.
+I’ll be mentioning some of the things below, but know that before anything, it started off with a straightforward idea and then I took action to make it a reality.

 So, if you want to start going to the gym, set different reminders to wake up early and have a kick-ass gym schedule ready.
 If you want to start making more time to read at night, keep all your electronics (or distractions) in a different room.
 Whatever the case, make sure that you’re taking the appropriate steps to succeed.